Phil-Elliott/Project_Management-App/README.md

 For styling, I chose SCSS, a popular CSS preprocessor that allowed me to create beautiful and consistent styles throughout the app.

-Finally, I built my server with Strapi API, providing robust and secure backend functionality to ensure smooth and seamless operation of the app.
+Finally, I built my server with Node.js, Express, and MongoDB, providing robust and secure backend functionality to ensure smooth and seamless operation of the app.

 ## What I learned